high-octane-dev/high-octane-dev.github.io/docs/plugin-development/api-reference.md

 # API Reference

-WARNING!!!!
-PENTANE'S API IS NOT STABLE SO ALL OF THIS IS SUBJECT TO CHANGE!!!!
+**WARNING!
+PENTANE'S API IS NOT STABLE SO ALL OF THIS IS SUBJECT TO CHANGE!**

 If you're here for documentation on the Rust API, head over to [docs.rs](https://docs.rs/pentane/latest).